-- 1. Anyone entering the King and Queen contest must be 14 or over as of January 1st.
-Prince and Princess must be 13 and under January 1st. - 2.
-Contestants must own and exhibit a rabbit project at the fair. - 3.
-Contestants must be a Darke County Junior fair exhibitor. - 4.
-An interview and short test will be given on the first Friday of the fair by a selected committee. - The King, Queen, Prince, and Princess will be announced on the first Saturday morning of the fair. - The Reigning Court is expected to be present for all Rabbit shows and activities and participate in the Junior Fair Parade on Thursday. - King & Prince hats donated by the Darke County Rabbit Committee.
-Tiaras donated by the Junior Fair Board.
+- 1. Anyone entering the King and Queen categories must be 14 or over as of January 1st.
+Prince and Princess must be 13 and under as of January 1st. - 2.
+Contestants must own and exhibit a rabbit project in the Darke County Jr. Fair. - 3.
+An interview and test will be given on the 1st Friday of the fair by a selected committee. - 4.
+The King, Queen, Prince, and Princess will be announced before the shows begin on the 1st Saturday of the fair. - The reigning court is expected to be present for ALL Rabbit Department shows and activities and participate in the Junior Fair Parade. - King & Prince hats are donated by the Darke County Rabbit Committee.
+Queen and Princess tiaras are donated by the Darke County Jr Fairboard.